-Cancer affects all population groups in the United States.
-But certain groups may bear a disproportionate burden of cancer compared with other groups.
+Cancer affects all population groups in the United States, but due to social, environmental, and economic disadvantages, certain groups bear a disproportionate burden of cancer compared with other groups.

 Cancer disparities (sometimes called cancer health disparities) are differences in cancer measures such as:

 - incidence (new cases)